sky172839465/JS30/README.md

 # JS30
-Records Yusong JS 30 days notes and demo
+Records Yusong JS 30 days note and demo

 Go to [Homepage][] see more detail !